SaltedFishKnight/ioHub/README.md

 # ioHub Server
 1. ioHub is a lightweight game server independent of the game program
-2. Download the ZIP, unzip it and rename the folder to ioHub, put the ioHub folder under the mods folder and use ioHub\run\launch.bat to start the server
+2. Download the ZIP.
+Unzip it and rename the folder to ioHub.
+Put the ioHub folder under the mods folder and use ioHub\run\launch.bat to start the server
 3. Make the text output from the console appear in color
     * The Windows default CMD does not support ANSI Escape Sequences
     * It is recommended to install Windows Terminal from Microsoft Store and set Windows Terminal as default startup